dksparks/udacity-python-memes/README.md

-This submodule provides a final subclass `Ingestor` with a realization of `parse` that determines and applies the appropriate ingestion strategy for a file provided.
+This submodule provides a final subclass `Ingestor` with a realization of `parse` that determines and applies the appropriate ingestion strategy for the file provided.

 Dependencies:  `QuoteModel`, `IngestorInterface`,
 `CsvIngestor`, `DocxIngestor`, `PdfIngestor`,